 | Rent-to-own | R3,500–R5,000 | R15,000–R21,500 |

 We cover rental costs in depth in our dedicated rental cost article.
 The short version: if you can buy through bank finance, do it.
-It's dramatically cheaper.
+It is dramatically cheaper.

 Tip: Download offline maps for your city on Google Maps.
 This cuts data usage in half for navigation.